 Within 48 hours of your audience leaving your presentation call or email them and ask them the following questions about their presentation experience:

-– How much they remember and what key message/s they took away.
+– What they remember and what key message/s they took away.

 – How you made them feel.

-– What impact your presentation had on them in terms of what if anything they will be doing with the information you shared.
+– What they will be doing with the information you shared.

 I’m mindful of the fact that the fool-proof route to presentation success isn’t an easy one.
-It will take time, courage and discipline to follow this path but just imagine the difference it will make to your journey as a mindful presenter.
+It will take time, courage and discipline to follow this path.
+Just imagine the difference it will make to your journey as a mindful presenter if you do.

-More importantly consider the impact you will have on future audiences; they will be extremely grateful.
+More importantly consider the impact you will have on future audiences.

 Image courtesy of: istock